Laughing dove

 The laughing dove (Spilopelia senegalensis) is a small pigeon that is a resident breeder in Africa, the Middle East, South Asia, and Western Australia where it has established itself in the wild after being released from Perth Zoo in 1898.
 This small long-tailed dove is found in dry scrub and semi-desert habitats where pairs can often be seen feeding on the ground.
 It is closely related to the spotted dove (Spilopelia chinensis) which is distinguished by a white and black chequered necklace.
-Other names include laughing turtle dove, palm dove and Senegal dove while in Asia the name of the little brown dove is often used.
+Other names include laughing turtle dove, palm dove and Senegal dove while in Asia the name little brown dove is often used.

 Taxonomy

 In 1760 the French zoologist Mathurin Jacques Brisson included a description of the laughing dove in his six volume Ornithologie based on a specimen collected in Senegal.
 He used the French name La tourterelle à gorge tachetée du Sénégal and the Latin Tutur gutture maculato senegalensis.
 Although Brisson coined Latin names, these do not conform to the binomial system and are not recognised by the International Commission on Zoological Nomenclature.
 When in 1766 the Swedish naturalist Carl Linnaeus updated his Systema Naturae for the twelfth edition, he added 240 species that had been previously described by Brisson.
 One of these was the laughing dove which he placed with all the other pigeons in the genus Columba.
 Linnaeus included a brief description, coined the binomial name Columba senegalensis and cited Brisson's work.

 For many years the laughing dove was placed in the genus Streptopelia.
 A molecular phylogenetic study published in 2001 found this genus was paraphyletic with respect to Columba.
 To create monophyletic genera the laughing dove as well as the closely related spotted dove were moved to the resurrected genus Spilopelia that had been introduced by the Swedish zoologist Carl Sundevall in 1873.

 Five populations with small plumage and size differences have been given the status of subspecies: